Shop Subscribe

 2. Geocaching

-Geocaching is a fun activity that’s a lot like a scavenger hunt, and the whole family will enjoy getting in on the fun.
-This activity is perfect for kids of any age, and you can let your kids combine the use of GPS devices and maps, so they’ll be learning while they have a great time.
-Earthcaching, which is a form of geocaching, also adds some earth science to the mix, bringing you to special areas where you can see some unique geological features as kids learn more about our earth.
+You can let kids combine GPS devices and maps, so they’ll have a great time while practicing geography in multiple ways.
+Earthcaching, a form of geocaching, also adds earth science to the mix, bringing you to special areas where you can see unique geological features and learn more about our earth.

 3. Photo Journal